 - PMP provides transparency for both publishers and advertisers.
 It’s a step to shine a light on the obscurity plaguing the ecosystem.

-- It offers brand with the opportunity to have clear control over where their ads are being promoted instead of being placed everywhere.
+- It offers brands the opportunity to have clear control over where their ads are being promoted instead of being placed everywhere.

 - PMP auctions allow a new way for publishers to fill their ad space.
 Instead of relying on the sales team, publishers can connect with the selling platform to make their inventory available to the selected advertisers.